DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_rightside_text_template.md - specifies the text assigned to tasks bars on the right side
 - api/gantt_leftside_text_template.md - specifies the text assigned to tasks bars on the left side
 - api/gantt_lightbox_header_template.md - specifies the lightbox's header
-}}
+- api/gantt_marker_class_template.md - specifies the CSS class that will be applied to markers }}